Discovering The Haunting History Of Rocky Bar, Idaho

 The boom attracted thousands of miners to the area, leading to the development of mining techniques and infrastructure necessary for the extraction of gold.

+The gold rush also significantly impacted the indigenous communities who had lived in the area for centuries.
 The influx of outsiders displaced Native American communities, who were often forcibly removed from their homes to make way for mining operations.

+Despite the wealth generated by the gold rush, the environmental and social costs were high.
 Mining operations often caused significant damage to the local ecosystems, polluting rivers and streams, and disrupting wildlife habitats.

 The influx of outsiders also led to increased violence and conflict between different groups of miners and between miners and indigenous communities.